Acoma Pueblo Black-on-White Historic Pottery OLLA

 • Item # C4731B

-The unknown creator of this OLLA chose black-on-white over the brightly colored pigments that were also used at the time.
-A primary cluster of design elements repeats three times around the OLLA’s exterior, using a variety of traditional Acoma motifs within and around a central rectangular form.
-A leaf grows from each corner of each of the squares, reaching up to the rim or down to the red-slipped base.
-Their tips meet those of their neighbors, linking each of the design clusters into one larger, continuous whole.
-A series of vertical lines appears within each “V” shape formed by two adjoining leaves, creating small but potent rainstorms that circle the OLLA’s surface.
+The artist, whose identity remains a mystery, opted for a black-on-white palette, a choice that sets this piece apart from the brightly colored pigments prevalent during that era.
+The exterior of the OLLA is adorned with a primary cluster of design elements, repeated three times, incorporating a variety of traditional Acoma motifs within and around a central rectangular form.
+From each corner of the squares, a leaf extends, reaching either up to the rim or down to the red-slipped base.
+The tips of these leaves meet their counterparts, interconnecting the design clusters into a larger, continuous pattern.
+Within each "V" shape formed by two adjoining leaves, a series of vertical lines create miniature yet potent rainstorms, adding a dynamic element to the OLLA's surface.

 Francis Harlow and Dwight Lanmon, co-authors of the book, state: "unidentified potter, almost certainly from Acoma, ca. 1902.
 The photograph was taken near the Laguna train station, where potters from Acoma and Laguna gathered to await the arrival of Santa Fe Railroad trains."
 While we cannot identify the potter with confidence, we can say that we believe these pots were made by the same artist.
 The photograph provides further evidence in support of our estimated age for this piece.